 University Housing.
-Any student found responsible for violating this policy, regardless of where the incident occurred, while living in university housing, may be subject to a \$300 fine, deferred housing suspension and additional sanctions, including a room change without a refund.
-Upon a second offense, an individual may be suspended from university housing.
+Any student found responsible for violating this policy, regardless of where the incident occurred, while living in university housing may be subject to a \$150 fine and additional sanctions, including education and a room change without a refund.
+Upon a second offense, an individual may be subject to a \$300 fine and additional sanctions such as education and a room change without a refund.
+Upon a third offense, a student may be suspended without a refund from university housing for a period of at least one (1) year and subject to an additional \$300 fine.
 Special University Programs.
-Students found responsible for violating this policy may be subject to additional scrutiny if they are enrolled in a university program with a stricter alcohol use policy.
-The Director of Community Standards and Title IX may notify the head of the department or program of a finding of responsibility.
+Students found responsible for violating this policy may be subject to additional scrutiny if enrolled in a university program with a stricter alcohol use policy.
+The Assistant Director of Community Standards may notify the head of the department or program of a finding of responsibility.
 For these purposes, it is understood that students participating in the Fast Start Academy, the International House program, the education program, the nursing program, the social work program, and ROTC have agreed to oblige by additional program policies.

-Please refer to the Jacksonville State University (JSU) Alcohol and Other Drug Policy for additional guidance.
+Please refer to the Jacksonville State University Alcohol and Other Drug Policy for additional guidance.